 - At least 40% of the manufacturing processes of the company should be conducted in the free zone

-Companies holding a national industrial licence are eligible for duty-free customs fee to member states of Arab Gulf Cooperation Council.
+Companies holding a national industrial license are eligible for duty-free customs fee to member states of Arab Gulf Cooperation Council.

-- Trading Licence: If a foreign, UAE or free zone establishment wants to perform trading activities in Ajman Free Zone, it is issued a trading licence.
+- Trading Licence: If a foreign, UAE or free zone establishment wants to perform trading activities in Ajman Free Zone, it is issued a trading license.

-- Industrial Licence: A foreign, UAE or free zone entity wishing to carry out manufacturing activity in Ajman Free Zone is issued an industrial licence.
+- Industrial Licence: A foreign, UAE or free zone entity wishing to carry out manufacturing activity in Ajman Free Zone is issued an industrial license.

-- Professional/Service Licence: A foreign, UAE or free zone entity looking forward to purveying professional/service activities in Ajman Free Zone is issued a professional/service licence.
+- Professional/Service Licence: A foreign, UAE or free zone entity looking forward to purveying professional/service activities in Ajman Free Zone is issued a professional/service license.

-- E-Commerce Licence: AFZ issues e-commerce licences to a company to carry out business in electronic trading activities, and also provides technical and marketing support to investors.
+- E-Commerce Licence: AFZ issues e-commerce licenses to a company to carry out business in electronic trading activities, and also provides technical and marketing support to investors.

 More on E-Commerce Licence